MuhtasimTanmoy/notebook/Distributed/Raft.md

 Raft uses a strong leadership model, wherein one of the replicas in the cluster serves as a leader and others serve as followers.

-6 basic operations of raft.
+6 basic operations of raft
 - Leader Election
 - Normal Operation
 - Safety consistency after leader change